FAFSA For Married Students In 2023 – How Marriage Affects Financial Aid

-A student can make changes to their marital status when filing the FAFSA before or after filling out the form.
-Before submitting the FAFSA, a student may change their marital status if they marry or divorce.
-However, they cannot adjust their FAFSA application after it has been submitted except in special circumstances such as marriage, divorce, or death of a spouse.
-If any of these circumstances occur, the student can submit an amended FAFSA through the Department of Education’s website.
+You can make changes to their marital status when filing the FAFSA before or after filling out the form but you can’t adjust an already submitted form except in special circumstances such as marriage, divorce, or death of a spouse.
+If any of these circumstances occur, you can submit an amended FAFSA through the Department of Education’s website.
 In some cases, if a student has reported incorrect marital status on their prior year FAFSA application, they may be able to correct it as well.
 Regardless of when or how a student makes changes to their marital status, it is important to make sure that the FAFSA answers accurately reflect the student’s current marital status.
 This will ensure that they get the most out of their financial aid package.
 Consider the following marital statuses and how FAFSA applies in each scenario:

 Married / Remarried

 When a student is married, both spouses’ income and assets are taken into account when calculating financial aid eligibility.
 For remarried students, information from all previous marriages must be provided in order to accurately calculate their eligibility for financial aid.
 It is important to make sure that all information provided on the FAFSA form is accurate and up-to-date in order to receive an accurate financial aid package.

 Separated / Divorced